bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-26-segwit-benefits.md

 ### Who benefits?

 As more transactions use segwit addresses, people running pruned or SPV nodes will be able to operate with less bandwidth and disk space.

+## Block capacity/size increase

+Since old nodes will only download the witness-stripped block, they only enforce the 1 MB block size limit rule on that data.
+New nodes, which understand the full block with witness data, are therefore free to replace this limit with a new one, allowing for larger block sizes.
+Segregated witness therefore takes advantage of this opportunity to raise the block size limit to nearly 4 MB, and adds a new cost limit to ensure blocks remain balanced in their resource use (this effectively results in an effective limit closer to 1.6 to 2 MB).

+### Who benefits?

+People who run upgraded wallets will be able to take advantage of the increased block size by moving signatures to the witness section of the transaction.

 ## Moving towards a single combined block limit